grails-profiles/react/README.md

       ./gradlew server:bootRun

 The React client app has been built using the create-react-app CLI.
-It can be started via 'npm start' or using the Gradle wrapper:
+It can be started via `npm start` (in which case you will need to run `npm install` to install npm dependencies) or using the Gradle wrapper (which will install npm dependencies automatically if needed):

       ./gradlew client:start